Ash

 This annual festival takes place on the second Sunday of June and attracts up to 300,000 visitors from all over the city.

-Long known as Vancouver’s Little Italy, the area has since gentrified to become a haven for students, artists and the LGTBQ+ community.
+Long known as Vancouver’s Little Italy, the area has since been gentrified to become a haven for students, artists and the LGBTQ+ community.
 But one day every June, “the Drive” shuts down to celebrate its rich Italian heritage in one of Vancouver’s largest street parties.

 Whether you’re a fan of Italian cuisine, music, or fashion, there’s something for everyone at this fun and festive event.